Guillaume-Chrétien de Lamoignon de Malesherbes: Family and early career

 Born in Paris to a famous legal family which belonged to the noblesse de robe, Malesherbes was educated for the legal profession.
 The young lawyer's career received a boost when his father, Guillaume de Lamoignon de Blancmesnil, was appointed Chancellor in 1750; he appointed his son Malesherbes as both President of the Cour des Aides and Director of the Librairie.
 This latter office entailed supervision of all French censorship, and in this capacity Malesherbes maintained communication with the literary leaders of Paris, including Diderot and Rousseau.
 In his view toward censorship, Malesherbes ordered that genuinely "obscene" books be confiscated, but that merely "licentious" ones should be ignored.
 This was done in the belief that without such a distinction, police might find themselves taking possession of the better part of many shopkeepers' inventories.
 He was instrumental in the publication of the Encyclopédie, to the consternation of the Church and particularly the Jesuits.

+Late wife

+Françoise Thérèse Grimod de la Reynière, born around 1732 to her father Jean Antoine Gaspard GRIMOD de la REYNIÈRE (1687-1754) and her mother Marie Madeleine MAZADE (1716-1773), she married Malesherbes on the 4th of February 1749, (Aged 17 whilst he was 27-28).
+She took her own life on 11th of January, 1771, aged 39-40.

+He is never documented to remarry.